-This concept was not lost on me years later after my own mother died.
-I would find dimes all the time and kept each one that I found.
-In a grief support group that I was in many of the group members shared about the signs they received from their loved ones.
-Some talked about coins they found, some said it was a certain type of bird they’d see, and for others a certain song that came on the radio.
+This concept was not lost on me until years later after my own mother died.
+I would find dimes all the time and keep each one that I found.
+In a grief support group that I was in many of the group members shared about the signs, they received from their loved ones.
+Some talked about coins they found, some said it was a certain type of bird they’d see, and for others, a certain song came on the radio.
 What I learned was that it did not really matter what the thing was but how that thing we found kept us connected to the person we love.
 It brought comfort.
 It brought peace.
 It brought healing.

 Losing someone you love can be difficult.
 Finding ways to stay connected through a sign is one way to ease the pain and bring comfort to your aching heart.
 During this holiday season, if you are struggling with the loss of a loved one think about something that connects you to them.
 Is there a holiday tradition you use to do together or a song you both sang?
 Maybe there was a food that was enjoyed together that you could make now.
 Whatever it may be, know that this could potentially help with healing from the loss you feel during this holiday time or during any time of the year.